 Email segmentation has become a widely-known strategy that continues to become more nuanced and effective with evolving technology.

-Here, I offer key tactics for segmenting your email lists to align with your event marketing goals.
-As segmentation serves different purposes depending on the event timeline, I’ve broken down the list into pre-registration and post-registration.
+In this article, I offer key tactics for segmenting your email lists to align with your event marketing goals.

 Understanding segmentation in these ways will help you get the most out of your email marketing strategies.